SUBMITTING TO BROADWAY BOUND THEATRE FESTIVAL

 If invited to participate, your contract and non-refundable participation fee is due no later than 11:59 p.m.
 EST on April 5.
 If you miss this deadline, your spot will be offered to another finalist.

 HOW TO SUBMIT

-SUBMISSIONS FOR THE 2020 FESTIVAL ARE OPEN.
+SUBMISSIONS FOR THE 2020 FESTIVAL ARE CLOSED!

 There is a $25 nonrefundable reader fee for all applications.
-This fee compensates the professional playwrights who read your play and compose your critique.
+This fee compensates the professional playwrights who read your play or musical and compose your critique.
 BBTF has an open submission process, which is a massive undertaking spanning months and includes hundreds of scripts read cover-to-cover.
 The enormity of this process requires that it be self-sustaining and the readers be compensated for their time and effort.